therandomfool/FoodTruckProject/README.md

 - Visibility
 - Null Point Exception isn't scary, its just telling me, at a certain point of my code there is an object reference that has a null value, I am not handeling it properly.
 - In capturing the Highest Review how to capture non-sequential data.
 Up to this point it has all been very sequential/linear data we have trying to represent.
 This required a different approach to capturing the Highest Review Score
--Zoom Collaberation. communication, problem solving and team building through Zoom video interaction -Setters and Getters
+- Zoom Collaberation. communication, problem solving and team building through Zoom video interaction
--Constructors
+- Setters and Getters
+- Constructors
 - toString()
 - Eclipse sometimes makes it too easy